RobertOstermann/vscode-action-buttons/README.md

 - Go to File -> Preferences -> Keyboard Shortcuts to manually set keyboard shortcuts.
 - Search for **betterStatusBar**.
-  - If the commands are not available/correct, try refreshing action buttons or reloading the window.
+  - If the commands are not available/correct, try refreshing the status bar buttons buttons or reloading the window.
 - There should now be a list of commands with the specified ids (from settings.json).
 - Set the desired keyboard shortcut.